So who's enjoying this so far? Things are sure taking a dark turn for our intrepid graduates, huh?

 Who wants more?...

-"Oh you heard what I said fine," Erigor said after being greeted with looks of surprise and disdain, "if the bitch is being so much trouble than lock her up until she calms the fuck down."
+"Oh you heard what I said fine," Erigor said after being greeted with looks of surprise and disdain, "if the bitch is being so much trouble then just lock her up until she calms the fuck down."

 "Forget about that for a moment," Angel said, stepping forward, "where are Azu-chan and Vid-chan?"